Currie Dixon

-Currie Dixon (born September 2, 1985) is a Canadian politician who is the premier-designate of Yukon and since 2020 the leader of the Yukon Party.
+Currie Dixon (born September 2, 1985) is a Canadian politician who has served as the 12th premier of Yukon since 2025 and the leader of the Yukon Party since 2020.
 The MLA for Copperbelt North since 2021, he previously served as the Leader of the Opposition in Yukon.
 Dixon was a cabinet minister in the government of Darrell Pasloski and previously represented Copperbelt North as an MLA from 2011 to 2016.
-Upon taking office, Dixon will become the first premier born in the territory.
+Dixon is the first premier to be born in the territory.

 Early life

-Dixon was born and raised in Whitehorse, Yukon.
+Currie Dixon was born and raised in Whitehorse, Yukon.
 Dixon holds an undergraduate degree in political science and history from Saint Francis Xavier University, graduating in 2008.
 He also obtained a graduate degree in political science from the University of Northern British Columbia in 2011, focusing on the relationship between the Yukon and First Nations governments in the area of education.

 Dixon worked as a senior policy advisor to the Premier of Yukon in the territory's executive council office after completing university and before entering electoral politics.